 By Kyetume Kasanga

-The writer is the Principal Information Officer at the Ministry of ICT & National Guidance
+The writer is a Principal Information Officer at the Ministry of ICT & National Guidance